Ramayana: The Epic

-Ramayana: The Epic is a 2010 Indian animated film from Maya Digital Media.
+Ramayana: The Epic is a 2010 Indian Hindi-language computer-animated mythological action film from Maya Digital Media.
 Directed by Chetan Desai and produced by Ketan Mehta, it was released by Warner Bros.
-India on 15 October 2010.
+Pictures on 15 October 2010.

 Plot

-The plot begins with Dashratha and his 3 wives ruling the kingdom Kosala, with the capital Ayodhya.
+The plot begins with Dashratha and his three wives ruling the kingdom Kosala, with the capital Ayodhya.
 The king and queens perform a special ritual to pray for children.
-Soon, Dasratha has 4 sons: Rama from Kaushalya, Bharata from Kaikeyi, and Lakshman and Shatrughna from Sumitra.
+Soon, Dasratha has four sons: Rama from Kaushalya, Bharata from Kaikeyi, and Lakshman and Shatrughna from Sumitra.
 Rama becomes known as a virtuous warrior and Vishamitra asks Dashratha to send Rama to help him defeat the demoness Tadka.
 After this incident, Vishwamitra takes Rama and Lakshmana to King Janak's swayamvara for his daughter Sita.
 Rama wins the contest by lifting and breaking Shiva's bow, where he and Sita get married.
-The 3 brothers also get married to Sita's other sister.
+The three brothers also marry Sita's other sister.
 Dashratha decides to make Rama as his successor.
 Kaikeyi agrees that as the eldest son, Rama deserves the throne.

 However, Manthara tells Kaikeyi that if Rama is crowned king, the other queens will become more powerful and that they will harass Kaikeyi and Bharat.
-Manthara reminds Kaikeyi that she has two boons to ask of Dashratha, where she asks Dashratha to crown Bharata as king and send Ram into exile for 14 years.
+Manthara reminds Kaikeyi that she has two boons to ask of Dashratha, where she asks Dashratha to crown Bharata as king and send Ram into exile for fourteen years.
 Dashratha is pained to see him leaving, but Rama is determined not to disobey his father's orders.
 Lakshmana and Sita decide to join Rama in exile.
 Dashratha dies longing for Rama and Bharata refuses to be a part of his mother's conspiracy.
 Bharata follows Rama and asks him to come back, but Rama refuses, so Bharata takes his sandals back as a symbol of Rama's rule over Ayodhya.
 In exile, Agastya gifts the brothers divine weapons that make them invincible.

-In the 13 year of exile, Ravana's sister Shurpanakha meets Rama in the forest and is attracted to him.
+In the thirteen of exile, Ravana's sister Shurpanakha meets Rama in the forest and is attracted to him.
 When he politely declines her offer to come with her, she threatens to kill Sita.
 To protect them, Lakshman cuts off her nose.
 When Ravana hears of his sister's humiliation, he plans vengeance by harming Sita.
 In the forest, Sita sees a beautiful deer and asks Rama to capture it for her.
 Rama goes to find the deer and instructs Lakshman to protect Sita while he's gone.
 When Rama strikes the deer, he finds that it is actually a demon named Marich in disguise, and he calls out for Sita and Lakshman in Rama's voice.
 Sita urges Lakshmana to make sure Rama is fine, where Lakshman draws a divine line of security around her to protect her while she is alone, telling her that she should not cross the line under any circumstances.